jlee55504/Local-library-project/README.md

      ```

 ## Usage
-<i style="color: blue;">Upon running the application, you'll be presented with a home screen and 3 links:</i>
+<span style="color: steelblue;">Upon running the application, you'll be presented with a home screen and 3 links:</span>
   1. Overall Stats
   2. Stats by Book
   3. Stats by Account